cake-lier/MiniTimerOne/README.md

 ## Warnings and general notes

-Please, please, please (We can't stress this enough) initialize your timer before using any method listed above.
+Please, please, please (We can't stress this enough) **initialize your timer before using any method** listed above.
 We don't know in which state you left your timer, so we can't make any guarantees on what is going to happen.
-For the same reasons, please set a period at least once during your use of the timer.
+For the same reasons, please **set a period at least once during your use of the timer**.
 After all, what's a timer without its time to count? :)
+Due to technical limitations of the ATmega328P, this timer can have a period of *maximum 4.194304 seconds*.
+If you need more time, we can't help you.